abmunim/abmunim/README.md

 - 👋 Hi, I’m @abmunim
 - 👀 I’m interested in javascript
-- 🌱 I’m currently learning node.js
+- 🌱 I’m currently learning  REACT| Node.js | MONGODB
-- 💞️ I’m looking to collaborate on backend node projects
+- 💞️ I’m looking to collaborate on MERN Stack Projects

 <!---
 abmunim/abmunim is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.